-Mixed waste stream sourced from domestic garbage collections and council operations (e.g. sweeping and litter bins), commercial and industrial collections, which can include food waste, organic matter, plastics, paper and other materials.
+The burning of solid or liquid residues or wastes to produce heat and electricity Incineration operations (e.g. sweeping and litter bins), commercial and industrial Solid Wastes collections, which can include food waste, organic matter, plastics, paper and other materials.